-India facing `very complicated challenge' from China, ensuring no attempt made to change status quo in border areas unilaterally: Jaishankar
+India Facing `Very Complicated Challenge' From China, Ensuring No Attempt Made To Change Status Quo In Border Areas Unilaterally: Jaishankar

 “How can we get along long term if you don’t respect me, if you are not sensitive to my concerns, if you ignore my interest?” he said, adding that if India sees respect, sensitivity and recognition, it can think of a better relationship with China.

+Talking about India under Prime Minister Narendra Modi, Jaishankar stressed on the strengthening of relationship with immediate and extended neighbouring countries.

-Neighbours like Bangladesh, Nepal and Bhutan, who have always been close to India, are today linked with us through roads, railway, waterways and electricity grid connections, he said.
+Neighbours like Bangladesh, Nepal and Bhutan, which have always been close to India, are today linked with us through roads, railway, waterways and electricity grid connections, he said.

 “The linkage and perception today of India in the neighbourhood has changed, and nothing illustrated that more dramatically than what happened to Sri Lanka last year when it went through a very deep economic crisis,” he said.